Mark Tully: Books

-Tully's first book on India Amritsar: Mrs Gandhi's Last Battle (1985) was co-authored with his colleague at BBC Delhi, Satish Jacob; the book dealt with the events leading up to Operation Blue Star, Indian military action carried out between 1 and 8 June 1984 to remove militant religious leader Jarnail Singh Bhindranwale and his followers from the buildings of the Harmandir Sahib (Golden Temple) complex in Amritsar, Punjab.
+Tully's first book on India, Amritsar: Mrs Gandhi's Last Battle (1985), was co-authored with his colleague at BBC Delhi, Satish Jacob; the book dealt with the events leading up to Operation Blue Star, Indian military action carried out between 1 and 8 June 1984 to remove militant religious leader Jarnail Singh Bhindranwale and his followers from the buildings of the Harmandir Sahib (Golden Temple) complex in Amritsar, Punjab.

-His next book Raj to Rajiv: 40 Years of Indian Independence was written with Zareer Masani, and was based on a BBC radio series of the same name.
-In the US, this book was published under the title India: Forty Years of Independence.

-Tully's No Full Stops in India (1988), a collection of journalistic essays, was published in the US as The Defeat of a Congress-man.
-The Independent wrote that "Tully's profound knowledge and sympathy .. unravels a few of the more bewildering and enchanting mysteries of the subcontinent."
+Tully's No Full Stops in India (1991), a collection of ten journalistic essays, was published in the US as The Defeat of a Congress-man.
+At the end, as an Epilogue, Tully covered the assassination of Rajiv Gandhi theme as well, that included the weakness of Congress Party as a party of sycophants.
+The Independent wrote that "Tully's profound knowledge and sympathy ... unravels a few of the more bewildering and enchanting mysteries of the subcontinent."

-Tully's only work of fiction, The Heart of India, was published in 1995.

 In 2002 came India in Slow Motion, written in collaboration with Gillian Wright and published by Viking.
 Reviewing the book in The Observer, Michael Holland wrote of Tully that "Few foreigners manage to get under the skin of the world's biggest democracy the way he does, and fewer still can write about it with the clarity and insight he brings to all his work."

-Tully later wrote India's Unending Journey (2008) and India: The Road Ahead (2011), published in India under the title Non-Stop India.

-In the area of religion, Tully has written An Investigation into The Lives of Jesus (1996) to accompany the BBC series of the same name, and Mother (1992) on Mother Teresa.

-The anonymously authored Hindutva Sex and Adventure is a novel featuring a main character with strong similarities to Tully.
-Tully himself has stated that "I am amazed that Roli Books should publish such thinly disguised plagiarism, and allow the author to hide in a cavalier manner behind a nom-de-plume.
+The anonymously authored Hindutva Sex and Adventure was a novel featuring a main character with strong similarities to Tully.
+Tully himself stated that "I am amazed that Roli Books should publish such thinly disguised plagiarism, and allow the author to hide in a cavalier manner behind a nom-de-plume.
 The book is clearly modelled on my career, even down to the name of the main character.
 That character's journalism is abysmal, and his views on Hindutva and Hinduism do not in any way reflect mine.
-I would disagree with them profoundly".
+I would disagree with them profoundly."

-His latest book Upcountry Tales: Once Upon A Time In The Heart Of India (2017) is a collection of short stories set in rural north India.
+His last book, Upcountry Tales: Once Upon A Time In The Heart Of India (2017), was a collection of short stories set in rural north India.